simonrp84/PyCoxMunk/docs/index.rst

 `Cox-Munk method <https://doi.org/10.5194/amt-3-813-2010>`_.
-It is designed for use in areas of open water and may not provide accurate results in coastal regions, for rivers or for lakes. `pycoxmunk` is designed to be flexible, supporting a wide range of satellite sensors and allowing the inclusion of surface wind speeds to simulate the effects of white caps and other wind related wave effects
+It is designed for use in areas of open water and may not provide accurate results in coastal regions, for rivers or for lakes. `pycoxmunk` is designed to be flexible, supporting a wide range of satellite sensors and allowing the inclusion of surface wind speeds to simulate the effects of white caps and other wind related wave effects.

 A spectral database of water properties is included, allowing `pycoxmunk` to operate across the visible and near-infrared spectrum from approx. 450 to 3700nm.
 For wavelengths in the